davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.sent/index.md

 - [movieReviews.txt](movieReviews.txt)

 #### Team Assignments
 For this project you'll be working in teams.
+Please ensure that you listed all of your team members in a Javadocs comment at the top of each `.java` file.

 #### Data Set
 Start a new project in your preferred editor, then download a copy of movieReviews.txt.
 Put it in your project folder.
 Open the file so that you get a chance to understand its format.
 Each line contains a movie review, and the sentiment of that review is the first number.